 - It is not continuous (there are times when the data is not encrypted)

 - With this type of encryption, you send the data unencrypted to Microsoft and Microsoft then encrypts the data for you.
 In other words: Whoever encrypts the data, has the encryption keys and can therefore decrypt it again if necessary.

-Who can theoretically still access your data in Personal Vault:
+Who can theoretically still access your data in the OneDrive Personal Vault: